Engineering Science (ESC) Courses

 This course is the second semester of a two-semester sequence in Engineering Mechanics.
 It presents the fundamental laws of Newtonian dynamics for particles and rigid bodies, provides a rigorous methodology for solution of problems, and presents a wide variety of examples of application.
-The course relies heavily on the use of vectors and vector algebra.
-Subject areas discussed are kinematics of particles including rectilinear, relative and curvilinear motion; kinetics of particles including Newton's Laws, dynamic equilibrium, angular momentum, work, energy principle, conservation of energy, and impulse-momentum; kinematics of rigid bodies including Newton's Laws, angular momentum, plane motion, work and energy; introduction to vibrations (time permitting).
+Subject areas discussed are kinematics and kinetics of particles and rigid bodies including rectilinear, relative, curvilinear, rotational and, plane motion; Newton's Laws, dynamic equilibrium, angular momentum, work-energy principle, impulse-momentum principle, and angular momentum.
 Prerequisite: ESC 211.
-S View Course Syllabus
+View Course Syllabus

 ESC 213 Strength of Materials (3-0) 3 hrs.

-A study of the basic concepts of strength of materials; stress and strain in external loading, shear and torsion; centroids and moments of inertia; shear, moment, and stress in beams; load, shear, and moment diagrams; design and deflection of beams (statically determinate and indeterminate); combined stresses; welded, bolted and riveted joints; columns.
+A study of the basic concepts of strength of materials; stress and strain in external loading, shear and torsion; centroids and moments of inertia; shear, moment, and stress in beams; load, shear, and moment diagrams; design and deflection of beams (statically determinate and indeterminate); combined stresses; welded, bolted and riveted joints.
 Prerequisite: ESC 211.
-S View Course Syllabus
+View Course Syllabus

 ESC 222 Electric Circuits (3-2) 4 hrs.

 This course is designed as the introductory course in linear circuit analysis normally offered to engineering students in the sophomore year.
 It provides an introduction to the theory of circuit analysis.
-Subject areas include basic circuit quantities, voltage and current sources, purely resistive circuits, Kirchhoff's Laws, equivalent resistances, nodal analysis, loop analysis, linearity, source transformation, Thevenin and Norton theorems, capacitance and inductance, RC, RL, and RLC circuits, sinusoidal response, phasors, power.
+Subject areas include Kirchhoff's Laws, node and mesh analysis, source transformation, Thevenin and Norton theorems, RC, RL, and RLC circuits, sinusoidal response, phasors, and power.
 An introduction to op-amps is included.
-There is a strong emphasis on problem solving and many examples will be worked in class.
-Homework will be assigned at each class.
+There is a strong emphasis on problem solving in the course.
 Prerequisite: PHY 152.
-S View Course Syllabus
+View Course Syllabus